kennym/kennym/README.md

 I'm a Web3 developer with strong interests in building crypto products.

 I'm [top 5%](https://stackoverflow.com/users/221612/kenny-meyer) on StackOverflow.
-I love playing video games with my daughter and I'm obsessed with crypto and the values that crypto represents: Trust through verification, Transparency and Collaboration.
+I love playing video games with my daughter and I'm obsessed with crypto and the values that crypto represents: Trust through verification, Transparency, Collaboration and self-sovereignty of money.

 ## Latest Achievements